divyanshrajpoot9/BoxModel/README.md

 - `word-spacing`: Modifies the space between words in text.

 - `background-color`: Sets the background color of an element.

-- `background-image`: Adds a background image to an element.

-- `background-size`: Controls the size of the background image.

-- `background-position`: Determines the starting position of the background image.

 - `margin`: Sets the external spacing around an element.